handiko/Arduino-RFpainter/README.md

 ## Principle of Operation
 * Cat picture is stored in the Arduino `PROGMEM` in the form of binary value ASCII art. (white pixel is represented by space and black pixel is represented by alphanumeric)
 * This cat ascii-art is stored in the form of 2-dimensional array`[height, width]`.
-* This array is scanned from the `[height-1, width-1]` index to `[height-1, 0]`, continue to `[height-2, width-1]` to `[height-2, 0]`, and so on until `[0, 0]`.
+* This array is scanned from the `[height-1, 0]` index to `[height-1, width-1]`, continue to `[height-2, 0]` to `[height-2, width-1]`, and so on until `[0, width-1]`.
-* When the element value is a space, then the DDS AD9850 is programmed to output very low frequency which we don't care about (in this case, 1 kHz).
+* When the array element value is a space, then the DDS AD9850 is programmed to output very low frequency which we don't care about (in this case, 1 kHz).
 When the element value is an alphanumeric, then the DDS AD9850 is programmed to output some RF frequency + some offset, proportional to the width position value.
 * Then, FMCW is generated.

 The detail of how one can program the AD9851 is presented in the datasheet.